Kumarmehta019/Museum-Mapper/README.md

 - Group Coding - this was my first time working in a big group coding on a full-stack project.
 Our group worked really well together and really played to each other's strengths and weaknesses.
 Having an extra pair of eyes on a project really helps to overcome problems and think of different solutions to problems.
 It also improves your learning on topics/areas you require further development on.

 - Functionality- Given the short time we were given, I am amazed at how far we came and what we were able to build.
-If given more time I wonder how much more we could have built out this App and made it more mobile responsive.
+If given more time I wonder how much more we could have built out this App.

 - Full-Stack Project- As this was my first full-stack project it was great to see how the front-end connected with the backend.
 It was also amazing how much we had accomplished as a group but also individually to build out this App.